secureCodeBox/secureCodeBox/README.md

   <a href="https://owasp.org/www-project-securecodebox/"><img alt="OWASP Incubator Project" src="https://img.shields.io/badge/OWASP-Incubator%20Project-365EAA"></a>
 </p>

-**NOTE**: This Repository contains a **work in progress** preview of the planned next mayor secureCodeBox Release.
+**NOTE**: This Repository contains a **work in progress** preview of the planned next major secureCodeBox Release.
 You can find the current **stable release** here [https://github.com/secureCodeBox/secureCodeBox](https://github.com/secureCodeBox/secureCodeBox).
 The release of version 2.0 is still at least some month away but you can already get a sneak peak here 😀.
-The release will contain a mayor re architecture of the secureCodeBox.
+The release will contain a major architecture change which will not be backward compatible.
 More details will follow soon in a series of blog articles.

 > _secureCodeBox_ is a kubernetes based, modularized toolchain for continuous security scans of your software project.
 Its goal is to orchestrate and easily automate a bunch of security-testing tools out of the box.